Spay Abortion: Why would a rescue choose to terminate a pet pregnancy?

 Spay abortion is a routine procedure, performed on a daily basis in veterinary clinics across the country.

-There may be some increased risk when compared to a routine spay procedure, as blood vessels increase in size throughout pregnancy and can be harder to tie off, however, precautions will be taken to prevent excessive blood loss.
+There may be some increased risk to the dog or cat when compared to a routine spay procedure, as blood vessels increase in size throughout pregnancy and can be harder to tie off, however, precautions will be taken to prevent excessive blood loss.
 In most cases, the risks associated with spay abortion are smaller than the risks associated with allowing the pet to carry the pregnancy to term.
 (4, 6, 7)

 Spay abortion prevents fetal suffering

 During a spay abortion, the entire uterus - including the fetuses - is removed.
-The fetuses do not gain consciousness, and therefore have no ability to perceive pain, even if fetal body and respiratory movements have been observed prior to the procedure.
+The fetuses are under the same anesthesia as the mother; they will not gain consciousness, and therefore have no ability to perceive pain, even in late-term terminations in which the fetal respiratory movements have been observed prior to the procedure.
+(6, 8)

 The controversy is human